robdevops/finbot/README.md

 ```
 ./price.py [ignoreclosed]
 ```
 If `ignoreclosed` is specified at execution, it only reports for markets currently in session.
 This is intended to run from Cron to provide mid-session alerts for big price movements of your holdings.
-For example, you could be run twice per day 12 hours apart, to capture markets in different timezones.
+For example, it could be run twice per day 12 hours apart, to capture markets in different timezones.

 Interactive trigger: